So Yamamura: Biography

-Yamamura appeared in a lot of jidaigeki television dramas.
+Yamamura appeared in many jidaigeki television dramas.
 He played the role of Tokugawa Ieyasu in the taiga drama Haru no Sakamichi in 1971.
 His major historical roles were Yagyū Munenori in the 1978 The Yagyu Conspiracy and Hoshina Masayuki in the 1980 Shadow Warriors.
 In addition to historical parts, he appeared in fictional series.
-He portrayed as Otowaya Hanemon in the Hissatsu series Hissatsu Shikakenin, he reprised the character in the film series later.
+He portrayed Otowaya Hanemon in the Hissatsu series Hissatsu Shikakenin, resprising the character in the film series later.